 Some drummers get excited about recording their drums and go out and buy a budget mixer.

-In actual fact, you just need to buy a good quality audio interface with enough inputs for all of your microphones.
+You just need to buy a good quality audio interface with enough inputs for all of your microphones.
 All the mixing can be done on your computer.

 For example, this Focusrite Scarlett 18i20 is a very popular option (check out our article on the best audio interfaces for recording drums for more info)